 How you choose

-If you are entering MIT as a first-year student, you will have the opportunity during Campus Preview Weekend (CPW) to visit various dorms, interact with the residents of all the buildings, and learn as much as possible about your choices.
+If you are entering MIT as a first-year student, you will have the opportunity during Campus Preview Weekend (CPW) to visit various dorms, interact with the residents in every community, and learn as much as possible about your choices.
 You will find the Residence Halls section of this website helpful in comparing options.
 Another essential resource is the Guide to Residences website and accompanying “i3" videos, which go live with student-created content each May.

 Tell us what you want

-As a first-year student, you will have the opportunity to register your preferences during the first-year housing lottery, noting where you’d most like to live—and least like to live.
+During the first-year housing lottery, you will have the opportunity to list your preferences, noting where you’d most like to live—and least like to live.
 The sophisticated algorithm developed for this process matches student preferences with available housing.
 The result: students get to live in the residence where they feel happiest and most comfortable.

 If you change your mind